Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 - Western Michigan has played 12 games, with five wins against the spread.

-- The Broncos have been favored by 3.5 points or more eight times this season and are 3-4-1 ATS in those contests.
+- So far this season, the Broncos have been installed as favorites by a 4.5-point margin or more eight times and are 3-4-1 ATS in those contests.

-- Western Michigan has eclipsed the over/under in 50% of its opportunities this year (six times over 12 games with a set point total).
+- Western Michigan's games this year have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).

-- Western Michigan is 4-2 against the spread and 5-1 overall this season when the team puts up more than 24.4 points.
+- When Western Michigan records more than 24.4 points, it is 4-2 against the spread and 5-1 overall.

 - The Broncos have 15 giveaways this season, while the Wolf Pack have 26 takeaways .